fychiu/TensorflowOnSpark/README.md

 Please use the file as the following way:
 ```
-$> ./setup-ssh.sh CLUSTER_MACHINES_FILE.txt USERNAME RSA_PUBLIC_KEY_FILE
+$> ./setup-all.sh CLUSTER_MACHINES_FILE.txt USERNAME RSA_PUBLIC_KEY_FILE
 ```

 After a while, you can see the WebUI address for the Spark cluster.
 Enjoy it!

+Note:
+There are three additional files functioning on different parts of setup:

+`setup-ssh.sh: setup ssh connection between master and slaves machines.`
+`setup-install.sh: install Spark on every machine.`
+`setup-start.sh: launch Spark on master and connect slaves to the master.`

+There might be a `stop.sh` to trun down every machines.
+To be continued.